lukso-network/LIPs/LSPs/LSP-17-ContractExtension.md

 }
 ```

-The original calldata sent to the extendable contract can be retreived using this function:
+The original calldata sent to the extendable contract can be retrieved using this function:

 ```solidity
 function _extendableMsgData() internal view virtual returns (bytes memory) {